Marvin Hier: Career

 Hier helped to propagate the 2006 Iranian sumptuary law hoax, declaring the fictitious law to be "absolutely true" when contacted by Canadian journalist Douglas Kelly to verify the story.

 President George W. Bush appointed Hier to serve on the honorary delegation to accompany him to Jerusalem for the celebration of the 60th anniversary of the State of Israel in May 2008.

 In 2009, he criticized Vatican cardinal Renato Martino over his comment that the Gaza Strip was a "big concentration camp".
 He later criticized the lifting of the excommunication of bishop Richard Williamson, a member of the Society of Saint Pius X.

 In 2009 Newsweek named him # 2 on its list of "50 Influential Rabbis."

 A $100 million Museum of Tolerance and Human Dignity, a project of the Simon Wiesenthal Center in Los Angeles run by Marvin Hier, is set to be built in Jerusalem, Israel.

 In 2013, The Forward called Hier the "most overpaid" executive of a Jewish non-profit.
-Hier's family received nearly $1.3 million in 2012 from the Simon Weisenthal Center.
+Hier's family received nearly $1.3 million in 2012 from the Simon Wiesenthal Center.

+In 2017 Hier welcomed the King of Bahrain Hamad bin Isa Al Khalifa at the Simon Wiesenthal Center in Los Angeles together with Rabbi Abraham Cooper paving the way for the Abraham Accords.

-He gave an invocation at the inauguration of Donald Trump.
+He gave an invocation at the 2017 inauguration of Donald Trump.
 He has participated in fundraising events for Trump's 2020 reelection.

 He was "the first Orthodox rabbi ever to give a benediction at an American president's inauguration".
-He cited psalm 137: "By the rivers of Babylon ...
+He cited Psalm 137: "By the rivers of Babylon ...
 We wept as we remembered Zion.
 If I forget thee, Oh Jerusalem, may my right hand forget its skill."

 In 2019 Marvin attended the Peace to Prosperity conference in Bahrain.
-During the June 25–26 economic conference in Manama, Hier praised the government of Bahrain saying, “If every Arab country were to be like Bahrain, the Messiah would arrive!”
+During the June 25–26 economic conference in Manama, Hier praised the government of Bahrain saying, "If every Arab country were to be like Bahrain, the Messiah would arrive!"